-2.5.1 Applicants can now From 2 October 2023 it will be possible to apply online for pilot licences through MyAviation, CAA's online portal for licensing requests, instead of filling in paper forms.
+2.5.1 Applicants can now apply online for pilot licences through MyAviation, CAA's online portal for licensing requests, instead of filling in paper forms.
 MyAviation is CAA's preferred way to submit applications and is the equivalent of using the applicable paper form.
 Click the 'Online services' button on the CAA home page to get started.